-- Tiger Shark is itself an apex predator and hunt a wide variety of aquatic animals.
+- Tiger Shark is itself an apex predator and hunts a wide variety of aquatic animals.

-- Human beings are the main predators of the Tiger Sharks and hunts it for fins, meat, and liver.
+- Human beings are the main predators of the Tiger Sharks and hunt them for fins, meat, and liver.

 - Shark fins are extremely expensive seafood all around the world, while its liver has a higher content of vitamin A and is utilized for vitamin oils production.

-- They are also captured during big-game fishing, as well as for its distinct striped skin.
+- They are also captured during big-game fishing, as well as for their distinct striped skin.